plotly/plotly.py/doc/python/hover-text-and-formatting.md

 fig.show()
 ```

-#### Customize Title in Unified Hovermode
+#### Customize Title in Unified Hover Mode

 *New in 6.3*

-Customize the title shown in unified hovermode, by specifing `unifiedhovertitle.text`.
+Customize the title shown in unified hover mode, by specifing `unifiedhovertitle.text`.

 The unified hover title is a template string that supports using variables from the data.
 Numbers are formatted using d3-format's syntax `%{variable:d3-format}`, for `example \"Price: %{y:$.2f}\"`.
 Dates are formatted using d3-time-format's syntax `%{variable|d3-time-format}`, for example `\"Day: %{2019-01-01|%A}\"`.